 Active kids at camp need a lot more calories than they may at home.
 Please pack a bountiful and nutritious lunch for your child.
 Sugary snacks can stay home.
 Focus on nutrient dense foods instead.

 Allergies Please tell our Director if your child has any allergies.

 There are other risks inherent with playing outside.
-Poison Oak, rattlesnakes and exposure are a few…we do our best to manage risk and keep everyone healthy.
+Poison Oak, rattlesnakes, ticks and exposure are a few…we do our best to manage risk and keep everyone healthy and playing outside.